 Homework is an important part of the course.
-This course will employ the Achieve online homework system.
+This course will employ the Macmillan Achieve online homework system.

-To register for Physics 0175 with Achieve:
+To register for Physics 0111 with Achieve online:

-- Go to https://achieve.macmillanlearning.com/ to log in or create an account.

-- Click on "I Need to Enroll in a Course".

-- Enter your course ID as: ab5z5d

-- You then have three options:

-- A. Purchase Access Online: Select the access period you want to buy.
+- Start from http://canvas.pitt.edu - Enter our courseweb "2244 PHYS 0111 SEC1100" - Look for "Macmillan Learning" in Navigation - Click "Achieve" above "Access the Achieve homepage" - Once in Achieve, check you are in the right course "PHYS 0111 S24 LIU [Sec 1100]".
+[Attention: please note there are several "Phys 0111" sections] - You then have three options: - A. Purchase Access Online: Select the access period you want to buy.
 Add it to your cart.
 Create an account.
-Follow the

-check-out process.

-- B. Start a Grace Period: You can get 14 days of free access.
+Follow the check-out process. - B. Start a Grace Period: You can get 14 days of free access.
 Select this, create an account, and you're in.
 You will need to purchase long-term access in order to use the product beyond the 14 days. - C. Already have a code: Simply enter in the code you have either purchased or received.
-Create an account and you're in. - Check the course name "PHYS 0175 Spring 22 LIU". - For "Student ID" entry, enter your Pitt PeopleSoft 7-digit ID number.
+Create an account and you're in. - For "Student ID" entry, enter your Pitt PeopleSoft 7-digit ID number.